Updated August 2025

 And not only are Baby Boomers more obese than the previous generation, they became more obese at an earlier age, and women in their 50s are the most likely to be obese (America’s Health Rankings).

 The use of medications is no less startling for this generation.
-As the CDC indicates:
+As the CDC reports, among adults age 60–79, the most commonly used prescription drugs in the United States are:

 The Costs of Health Care

-According to the Centers for Medicare and Medicaid Services, total personal healthcare expenditures grew from $1.5 trillion to $2.5 trillion between 2003 and 2013.
-In that same time period, the average annual growth in expenditures was:
+According to the Centers for Medicare and Medicaid Services, total personal healthcare expenditures in the United States amounted to $4.9 trillion in 2023, up from $2.5 trillion in 2013.
+In 2023, healthcare expenditures averaged $14,570 per person.
+The annual growth in expenditures was:

 Boomers and Mobility